Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 She was the only entry, and she comes in second.

-Officials at her village little party, their FET, apparently felt that her baking just wasn't worthy Of a first class ribbon.
+Officials at her village little party, their Fit, apparently felt that her baking just wasn't worthy of a first-class ribbon.

-Said she was a little taken aback at the uh at the decision.
+Said she was a little taken aback at the decision.

 Just not.

-I mean, the 62-year-old grandmother wants to help the community into the cake baking contest, the only one who does and they get second place ribbon.
+I mean, if a 62-year-old grandmother wants to help the community enter the cake baking contest, the only one who does it gets second-place ribbon.

 That's just not nice.